 What you wear is a health choice, the same as what you eat.

 Your skin is the largest organ you have, and it isn't a raincoat.
 Things soak in, especially when you're warm, especially when you sweat.
-We've known this for years with nicotine patches and medicine.
-We somehow never thought to apply it to the leggings we practically live in.
+We've known this for years with nicotine patches and medicine — a small square of plastic that delivers a drug straight through the skin for hours.
+We somehow never thought to apply the same logic to the leggings we practically live in.

 For a long time, the only question we asked about our clothes was whether they were good for the planet.
 That question matters.
 But somewhere along the way, we forgot to ask the other one.
 Is this good for me?
 A shirt can be made from recycled bottles and still be plastic against your skin.
 "Sustainable" tells you how a thing was made.
 It tells you almost nothing about what it does to you while you wear it.